Niching Down a Web Development Agency With Johnathan Solorzano

-This is the reason Jonathan is trying to create services that have almost indefinite MRR/ARR.
-For instance, if clients don’t want to deal with the hassle of getting hosting, Jonathan offers it for them instead.
+This is the reason Johnathan is trying to create services that have almost indefinite MRR/ARR.
+For instance, if clients don’t want to deal with the hassle of getting hosting, Johnathan offers it for them instead.

 Adapting your needs to the software

-Jonathan got tired of tedious tasks, which is how he found SPP and started using it.
+Johnathan got tired of tedious tasks, which is how he found SPP and started using it.
 Instead of talking on the phone with a lead, sending a proposal, then an invoice, he now sells a block of hours.
-While everything has been a learning process and he had to adjust to SPP, Jonathan is now able to integrate external features (such as the aforementioned time tracking).
+While everything has been a learning process and he had to adjust to SPP, Johnathan is now able to integrate external features (such as the aforementioned time tracking).